claremacrae/talks/HowTos/Set_up_Code_Coverage_on_Windows.md

 ## CLion

+### Introduction

-I have found that code coverage in CLion on Windows only works well if you have installed and are using clang-cl, downloaded from LLVM.
+I have found that code coverage in CLion on Windows works well if you have installed and are using clang-cl, downloaded from LLVM.

+Below I show two options to get coverage results in CLion on Windows:

+1. Using CLion's native
+2. Using the C/C++ Coverage Plugin

+I recommend the latter, but both do work.

 ### Set up clang-cl in CLion on Windows